aswinvk28/ai-in-business/Metrics/data_governance.md

 - **The Data Management Cost** on **Benchmarking** depends on: Execution Environment
 - **The # of Decisions Made** on **Feature Extraction** depends on: Dataset Size

+__Classification Uncertainty and Consistency__

 1. The data value statistics inferred from feature extracton process is relevant to how the data labels are classified.
 Classification uncertainty explains why each data item is classified in that data label or class.
 Consistency is required for such feature extraction process in order to make the process repeatable.

+__Completeness__

 2. For example, using grid search cross validation algorithm, you can actually find the hyperparameters of a machine learning algorithm.
 In finding so, the dataset is aimed towards completeness which is in reality matched with predefined attributes that relate to the dataset.
 Those pre-defined attributes define the dataset to explain it in a particular way.

+__Accuracy__

-3. In Tuning the model, Accuracy is really the key.
+3. In Tuning the model, the value obtained denotes that the Accuracy is really the key.

+__Loss Functions and Model / Information Currency__

-4. Loss Functions and Data currency of the model or the currency of the information it handles are key factors that make the model gets selected from one or two different models.
+4. Loss Functions and Data currency of the model or the currency of the information it handles are key factors that help in model selection from one or two different models.

+__Validity__

 5. Validation dataset is the key factor that is considered for benchmarking.
 Benchmarking depends on Validation loss and it is taken into consideration for model selection.

+__Complexity and Invariancy__

 6. Complexity and Invariancy are cost parameters that enable feature extraction.
 Cost and complexity drive value whereas invariancy of data transformation helps the model achieve its objectives.

+__Error Functions__

 7. Error Functions determine the hyperparameters - Training error must be optimal and bias-variance tradeoff must be balanced.
 Hyperparameters are chosen in order to navigate the tradeoff between bias and variance.

+__Test Dataset__

 8. Additional Test Data in a test dataset helps in tuning the model for performance.
+This implies there needs to be a measurable dataset and model while tuning the model.

+__Model size, Performance and Serialization of Model__

 9. When the model is serialized the performance increases and when the size of the model is optimal, the cost of the model as well reduces.

+__Execution Environment__

 10. The execution environment is well dependent on the benchmarking of the model.
 If the model is run across multi-devices they are to be modified accordingly.
 The deployment of the model such as to the cloud or the edge varies.

+__Dataset Size__

 11. With regards to the dataset size used for training, the inference makes a number of decisions to achieve the objective.
 Such varied dataset sizes are sourced from bias on data attributes such as labels.
 So decisions made in the ML or AI pipeline will change accordingly.